 A camera is a new addition to this model, but with a grainy two-megapixel resolution, there's almost no point it being there at all.
 Audio-wise, the new Nokia 3310 can pick up FM radio and play MP3s, but if you want to store more than two albums on there, you'll need to expand the internal storage from a paltry 128 MB to a more useful 32 GB, by way of the MicroSD card slot.

 And of course, it has Snake, which was invariably the first thing everyone asked us about when we showed them the phone.
 Unfortunately, even that manages to disappoint – the fun is short-lived, and it's not even the version that was on the old Nokia.
 Still, a single game shouldn't be the sole reason you buy a phone, especially considering there are countless clones on all the other app stores.

 That leaves calls as the main thing worth using the phone for.
 Historically that sounds like a weird thing to say – what else would you use a phone for? – but ironically, making calls is pretty much the least-used function of our modern pocket supercomputers.
 And in that regard, the Nokia 3310 still does the trick.

 Physically, the phone strikes a good balance between size and durability.
 It's not the brick that its ancestor was, but it has just enough heft to it to feel like it would survive more tumbles than an iPhone or a Galaxy.
-This is more likely to come away from a fall unscratched by virtue of having a smaller screen, but in other ways it's less durable – the smallest splash of water, for instance, could be its kryptonite.
+This is more likely to come away from a fall unscratched by virtue of having a smaller screen, but in other ways it's less durable – with no waterproofing, for instance, the smallest splash of liquid could be its kryptonite.

 All up, we have to wonder who the new Nokia 3310 is for.
 HMD is clearly banking on nostalgia to move units, but the types of people wearing rose-tinted glasses for the ol' brick-phone (like us) are the same people who won't tolerate its many, many usability issues for everyday life.